[Skip to Content]

 What is the Housing Choice Voucher (HCV) Program?

-The Housing Choice Voucher Program (formerly known as Section 8) provides tenant based assistance in the form of a voucher to low-income families for rental units of their choice in the private market.
+The HCV Program (Section 8) provides tenant based assistance in the form of a voucher to low-income families for rental units of their choice in the private market.
 Program applicants choose from a variety of housing options, including apartments, duplexes, single-family homes, and townhomes.
 Vouchers can also be used to help families buy homes.

-How does the Housing Choice Voucher Program work?
+How does the HCV Program (Section 8) work?

-Program participants who are issued a housing voucher are responsible for finding a suitable housing unit of their choice from an owner agrees to rent under the program.
+Program participants who are issued a housing voucher are responsible for finding a suitable housing unit of their choice from an owner who agrees to rent under the program.
 The unit may include the participant's present residence.
-Rental units must meet minimum standards of health and safety, as determined by the San Angelo Housing Authority.
+Rental units must meet minimum standards of health and safety, as determined by the Housing Authority of San Angelo (HASA).

 I have applied for the HCV Program.
 What do I do next?

-It is recommended that you begin collecting birth certificates, social security cards, and Photo Id's of all family members in the household during your wait.
+It is recommended that you begin collecting birth certificates and social security cards for all household members and Photo ID's for all adult household members during your wait.
 You will receive a preliminary meeting letter by mail when your name has come up on the waiting list.

 What should I do if my address, family composition, and/or family income changes while I'm on the waiting list?